Jaytak/DiscordInvite/README.md

 Simple plugin to allow players to see a servers discord server link.

 ## Commands and Permissions
-/setdiscord <link>
+'/setdiscord aaa.example.xyz'

 Sets the discord link for the server, ops can use this command by default.

 The permission node for this command is discordinvite.admin

-/discord
+The plugin logs changes admins make to the link in the history.txt file.

+'/discord'

 Provides the user with the link for the discord server.
 Everyone has access to this command by default.

 The permission node for this command is discordinvite.invite

-The plugin logs changes admins make to the link in the history.txt file.